 Requires iOS 6.0 or later.
 Compatible with iPhone, iPad, and iPod touch.
 This app is optimized for iPhone 5.

 Any Android device running Android 2.2 or later.
 Smartphones and tablets.

 Yes.
 Your device will work as normal.

 Bluetooth hackers can use your phone’s Bluetooth connection to make phone-based payments or call pay-per-minute numbers.
 These charges appear on your phone bill at the end of the month.
-Even if the phone is not used to steal your money, hackers can download your texts, photos and other sensitive files.
+Even if the phone is not used to steal your money, hackers can download your texts, photos and other vital files.
 This identifying information can be used for blackmail or for identity theft.

-to the microphone or cameras that can side-step your encrypted applications?
+To the microphone or cameras that can side-step your encrypted applications?